learn-co-students/dtrees_ds-west-082420/README.md

 "L1 Lasso zeros out the coefficients.
 L2 ridge shrinks the coefficients, but does not zero them out."
 ```

-    'L1 Lasso zeros out the coefficients.
-L2 ridge shrinks the coefficients, but does not zero them out.'

 # 1. FSM and Metric Discussion

 # New sklearn module: tree